-Some remnants of its more ancient history are also visible, such as the Roman theatre around which the downtown area of Amman grew up.
-On a hill above Amman is the citadel, along with a patchwork of Roman, Byzantine and Ummayad ruins, testament to the range of civilisations which have left their mark on the country.
+Some remnants of its more ancient history are also visible, such as the Roman theater around which the downtown area of Amman grew up.
+On a hill above Amman is the citadel, along with a patchwork of Roman, Byzantine and Ummayad ruins, testament to the range of civilizations which have left their mark on the country.

 Suggested itineraries featuring Amman

 Our itineraries will give you suggestions for what is possible when you travel in Amman, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.